Christerlesn/bad_parking/sinatra-cms-app-assessment-v-000/spec.md

 (put y after you've completed it) y  Use Sinatra to build the app

-    Use ActiveRecord for storing information in a database
+ y  Use ActiveRecord for storing information in a database

  y   Include more than one model class (e.g. User, Post, Category)